Hard Money Business Loan Options: The Essential Guide

 Down Payment

-Most hard money lenders require a down payment anywhere from 15%-30%.
+Most hard money lenders require a down payment of anywhere from 15%-30%.
 If you have an established relationship with the lender and have successfully repaid hard money loans, they may waive the down payment.
+A larger down payment can help secure better loan terms from hard money lenders.

 Interest Rates & Other Costs